digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

--  Run a dry-run upload of your package to a more permanent testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command, which will run the upgrade type-checking, but not persist your package to the ledger.
+-  Run a dry-run upload of your package to a more permanent testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command, which runs the upgrade type-checking, but does not persist your package to the ledger.

 Workflow testing
 ----------------

-While the testing of your workflows will be very application specific, we still recommend at least one test for your core workflows that follows this pattern:
+While testing your workflows is application-specific, we still recommend at least one test for your core workflows that follows this pattern:

 1. Start your app using version 2.0 of your DAR, but only upload version 1.0.